Playlinks Arts Education Workshops

 Carousel Players provides Playlinks at no cost to participating schools.

-If you, or your company, wishes to support this program, you can do so with a donation to the Dr Debra McLauchlan Memorial Fund.
+If you, or your company, wish to support this program, you can do so with a donation to the Dr Debra McLauchlan Memorial Fund.

 The presentations engaged students in a way that created an enthusiasm for the play and pre-post activities.
 It is a great curriculum connected (lots of possibilities) experience for all.
 My class enjoyed the experience. – Grade 1 Teacher